Ed Fornieles: Work

 Fornieles was first recognized for his performance pieces such as Animal House (2011) at the experimental space, Guest Projects in London.
 Animal House helped refine a method that Fornieles would repeat in his subsequent works, engaging participants and viewers in sometimes awkward situations.
-Dorm Daze, grew out of Fornieles' interest in American fraternity culture as a large-scale on-line performance played-out on Facebook, where participants adopted profiles taken from real life American college students.
+Dorm Daze, grew out of Fornieles's interest in American fraternity culture as a large-scale on-line performance played-out on Facebook, where participants adopted profiles taken from real life American college students.
 Fornieles work focuses on the effect of narratives, habits, and technology in the formation of social roles and personal identity.
 He uses performance to re-enact and distort relationships to archetypes and conventions.
 Each chapter of work is driven by an intense period of research centered on reinterpreting and remodeling the subject under investigation.
 The Dreamy Awards (2012), was a fictional ceremony initiated to raise questions about the cult of the awards bash.
 The work was presented at the Serpentine Galleries Park Nights with the participation of over 200 people, including actor Zac Efron, in a pre-recorded video clip.
 Other works include, New York New York Happy Happy (NY NY HP HP) (2013) where Fornieles was invited by Rhizome to organize a gala at the New Museum.
 The event was controversial because Fornieles scripted both actual Museum donors and actors, blurring any sense of reality.
 Modern Family (2014) was a sullen installation where Fornieles explored the breakdown of the family both metaphorically and literally.

 Ed Fornieles first solo gallery exhibition, The Hangover Part II, constructed from the detritus of Animal House, was organized at the Carlos/Ishikawa Gallery, London in 2011.
 Other significant sculptural installations include Characterdate, Frame (2012), at the Frieze Art Fair, London, where he continued demonstrating his interest in American college culture.
 Despicable Me 2 (2013) at the Mihai Nicodim Gallery in Los Angeles, invented a female character, "Britney Rivers" who develops a stereotypical personality as she builds her network of friends on Social Media.
 With Jupiter Ascending (2015) at Carl Kostyal, Stockholm, Fornieles recreated a spa reflecting the meditative culture associated with care of the body and Der Geist: Flesh Feast (2016) at Arratia Beer in Berlin continued the body theme in which Fornieles expressed, through film, objects, and installation, his attempt to adopt a self-management diet.
 Fornieles has also been invited to participate in important group shows curated to bring together Post-Internet creators.
 These include Meanwhile...
 Suddenly, and Then curated by Gunnar B. Kvaranat for the 12e Biennale d'art contemporain de Lyon, Family state of mind (2014) with Petra Cortright at Galerie Chez Valentin in Paris, and I feel we think bad (2016) with Hannah Perry and Matt Goerzen at 'Arsenal' in Montreal.